Dominical Costa Rica is one of those places that turned out to be exactly what I expected from it.

 Go surfing: Dominical is a popular surfing town.
 There are plenty of places where you can take surfing lessons or just rent a board for the day.

-Go fishing: There are tons of options for fishing tours in Dominical, but if you want to fish on a budget you might even have good luck fishing from a hand line on the beach.
+Go fishing: There are tons of options for fishing day trips in Dominical, but if you want to fish on a budget you might even have good luck fishing from a hand line on the beach.
 We saw plenty of locals doing this, so it must be possible to catch stuff.

 Check out the artists stands: All along the road to the beach in Dominical artists set up stands to sell their artistic creations.
 This is the perfect spot if you want unique souvenirs for your family and friends back home.
 We like to just browse all the creativity.
 Just be warned, everything is so unique that it is hard to leave without buying something.